Yahoo User Profile

 Participants knew how to mute or block a user.

-Reference article on top was the most intuitive.
+The reference article on top was the most intuitive.
 When the reference article was at the bottom, it always took the participants a while to comprehend the information.
 When there was no reference article, it was just confusing to the users.

-Most participants had screen resolution around 1280 wide.
+Most participants had a screen resolution of around 1280 wide.
 Therefore, when the user profile was in a modal, it took most of the screen and was not an issue to them.
 Furthermore, they understood the flow of opening and closing the user profile.

 The visual design is clean.

 Visual design explorations